srishtii017/Mini_Project_G30/README.md

 # Mini_Project_G30
-This repo is for mini project.
+This repo is for group mini project.